Normality and associated primes of Closed neighborhood ideals and dominating ideals: Introduction

 Section \ref{wheel} is devoted to studying dominating ideals of $h$-wheel graphs.
-In fact, Theorem \ref{DI-Wheel} states that dominating ideals of $h$-wheel graphs that, under certain condition, are normal.
-In addition, we prove that dominating ideals of cycle graphs are normal, see Corollary \ref{Normality-Cycle}.
+We prove that dominating ideals of cycle graphs are normal, see Corollary \ref{Normality-Cycle}.
+In addition, the following theorem, which is one of the main result of this section, states that dominating ideals of $h$-wheel graphs that, under certain condition, are normal: